-The availability of large-scale datasets has been one of the important factors contributing to the recent success in machine learning, for real-world tasks such as computer vision (Deng et al., 2009; Krizhevsky et al., 2012) and natural language processing (Devlin et al., 2019).
+The availability of large-scale datasets has been one of the important factors contributing to the recent success in machine learning for real-world tasks such as computer vision (Deng et al., 2009; Krizhevsky et al., 2012) and natural language processing (Devlin et al., 2019).
 The standard workflow in developing systems for typical machine learning tasks is to train and validate the model on the dataset, and then to deploy the model with its parameter fixed when we are satisfied with training.
-This offline training supports various operational requirements of the deployed system, such as guaranteeing the minimum prediction accuracy once the system goes online.
+This offline training allows us to address various operational requirements of the system without actual deployment, such as acceptable level of prediction accuracy rate once the system goes online.